 Here are my problems with Dr. Murthy’s conclusions.

 First, what moral failure does not originate in the brain or some other body part?
 Anybody want to take a stab at answering that?
 Even theologians who believe in the soul would agree that the body plays a large role in our decisions.
-Lust.
+Take lust for instance.
 From where does it originate?
 From the body.
 Greed.
 From where does it originate?
 I can guarantee you that a neuroscientist will say they can locate where in the brain greed originates.
 My point is that there is not a single moral failure that does not have some biological root or cause.

 If we say that a biological condition exonerates us from moral responsibility, then we are going to have to completely be rid ourselves of any moral responsibility at all.
 In fact, many researchers are now concluding the same thing about pedophilia, that it is not a moral failure.
 Just because we can locate a biological reason to our behaviors does not mean that we are absolved of all moral responsibility.

 Second, how do we treat someone who struggles with moral failings (as opposed to chronic diseases): with skill, with compassion, and with urgency.
 Notice that it is the exact same prescription Dr. Murthy gives for treating a chronic illness.
+So Dr. Murthy does not understand that moral failings have a specified treatment.

 Treating moral failings